Féile an Phobail: Present

-Féile an Phobail has garnered resounding praise and has grown to one of the largest community festivals in Europe.
+Féile an Phobail has been praised as one of the largest community festivals in Europe.
 The carnival parade routinely brings together over 20,000 participants for a colourful, musical procession with specially designed floats representing a chosen theme, dancers and children in costume and face-masks.

 It has grown from a one-week festival to a year-round programme with many events.
 It established the first ever children's arts festival in Northern Ireland, the Draíocht Children's Arts Festival, with activities ranging from sports to multi-cultural and educational events through both Irish and English.
 In 2003, 6,000 children and young people participated in Draíocht events.

 The festival also has its own radio station, Féile FM.
 The station initially broadcast across Belfast for two one-month periods in the spring and summer, during which young volunteers were professionally trained in media and management skills for free.
 In 2007, the radio was successful in securing a full-time licence, and now broadcasts seven days a week, throughout Belfast.
 Some trainees have gone on to find employment in the local media, including UTV, BBC Northern Ireland and Irish News Online in Belfast.

 In May 2009, Féile an Phobail launched Belfast's first dedicated comedy festival, Laugh at the Bank.

 During the 15 August 2021 event, DUP councilors called for public funding to be stopped due to pro-IRA chanting during The Wolfe Tones performance.